Skip to content

 Landlord responsibilities (non-negotiable)

-You must maintain: the structure and exterior (roof, walls, windows, foundations, drains); heating and hot water installations; gas, electricity, and plumbing installations; communal areas in HMOs.
-These obligations under Section 11 cannot be transferred to the tenant — any tenancy clause that tries is void.
+You must keep in repair: the structure and exterior (roof, external walls, windows, foundations and drains); heating and hot water installations; and the gas, electricity and plumbing installations.
+In an HMO you're also responsible for the communal areas.
+The core repairing duties under Section 11 of the Landlord and Tenant Act 1985 can't be transferred to the tenant — Section 12 makes any clause that tries void.

 Tenant responsibilities